List of World Organization of the Scout Movement members

-Since its conception in 1907, the Scouting movement has spread from the United Kingdom to 216 countries and territories around the world.
-There are over 54 million Scouts worldwide, with 173 national organizations governed by the World Organization of the Scout Movement (WOSM).
+The World Organization of the Scout Movement (WOSM /ˈwʊzəm/) is the largest international scout organization and was established in 1922.
+It has 176 members.
+These members are national scout organizations that founded WOSM or have subsequently been recognised by WOSM, which collectively have around 43 million participants.

 Table of members

-The World Organization of the Scout Movement recognizes at most one Scouting organization per country.
+WOSM recognizes only one Scout organization per country.
 Some countries have several organizations combined as a federation, with different component groups divided on the basis of religion (e.g., France and Denmark), ethnic identification (e.g., Israel), or language (e.g., Belgium).
 Canada is the only country to have two distinct recognized associations, which are divided by language.
-About 30 national Scout organizations are a member of WOSM and the World Association of Girl Guides and Girl Scouts, mostly from Europe and the Arab countries.
+About 30 WOSM members are also members of the World Association of Girl Guides and Girl Scouts, mostly from Europe and Arab countries.